System file

-Specific example of system files include the files with .sys filename extension in MS-DOS.
+Specific example of system files include the files with .sys filename extension in MS-DOS and Windows.
 In Windows NT family, the system files are mainly under the folder C:\Windows\System32.
 In the classic Mac OS they are in the System suitcase.
-And in Linux system the system files are located under folders /boot (the kernel itself), /usr/sbin (system utilities) and /usr/lib/modules (kernel device drivers).
+In Unix-like systems the system files are located in the folder / or under folders such as /boot (Linux), /System/Library (macOS), /sbin and /usr/sbin (system utilities) and /usr/lib/modules (Linux loadable kernel modules).